The Decisions About Your Future Can Be Yours to Make

-Roughly half of American marriages result in divorce.
-You have probably heard stories about divorces and family law, and maybe even experienced one yourself as a child or adult.
-But have you asked yourself what you want the story of your own divorce to be?
+Roughly half of American marriages end with divorce.
+You have heard stories about divorces and family law, and maybe even experienced one yourself as a child or adult.
+But have you asked yourself what you want the story of your divorce to be?

-So ask yourself this: What is the story you want to be able to tell yourself and others about your divorce?
-Do you want to be able to tell that you made wise and thoughtful decisions, tailored to your own priorities and values for yourself and your children?
-Do you want to be able to tell that your divorce decisions made possible a positive future?
-Do you want to be able to tell that you acted authentically with the highest level of personal integrity possible in a process that was respectful to all?
+So ask yourself this: What is the story you want to be able to tell yourself, your children, and others about your divorce?
+Do you want to be able to share that you made wise and thoughtful decisions, consistent with your highest priorities and values?
+Do you want to be able to explain how your successfully handled a challenging time and made decisions to support a positive future?
 What is the story you wish to tell about your transition to the next chapter of your life?
 It’s yours to write.

-There’s another benefit.
-When you can preserve (or create) a working relationship with your children’s co-parent in your divorce, your children will do better.
-Children do better when not exposed to parental acrimony.
-Collaborative Divorce and Mediation give you the opportunity to build a healthy future for yourself and your children.
+When you can preserve (or even create) a working relationship with your children’s co-parent in your divorce, your children will do better.
+Children do much better when not exposed to parental acrimony.
+Mediation gives you the opportunity to build a healthier future for your children.